spacetwitter/spacetwitter.github.io/mc-info/install/modpack-install.md

 {: .label .label-green }

 If you installed Modrinth, it's really easy to get your mods setup.
-Clicking [this](https://github.com/spacetwitter/spitter-mc/releases/tag/v2.1.0) will download the latest .mrpack or zip file.
+Clicking [this](https://github.com/spacetwitter/spitter-mc/releases/tag/summer24-v1.0.x) will download the latest .mrpack or zip file.

 Then, click the green plus button at the bottom left of your Modrinth App window.
 Click on the Fabric loader option and select the game version as Minecraft 1.20.2 (see the image below for guidance)

 ![](../../assets/images/instance-demo.png)

 You can either import the .mrpack file or manually install it from the zip file.
-Generally speaking the direct Modrinth file installation is less prone to breaking.
+The direct Modrinth file installation is less prone to breaking, so I **highly** advise doing it that way.

 If you're installing it with the .mrpack file, just click the "From File" button.
 Done!